HarikaPeddu/MyCaptain_Java/README.md

 # MyCaptain_Java
-All the tasks are done in one file and uploaded
+All the tasks are done in one file and uploaded.